aalin/spacerace2000/README.md

 ### Random

 * The camera should never "go through" the track.
-* Support for different tracks.
-* Game menu
+* Game menu.

+### Track

+* `TrackModel` and `TrackInfo` have a lot in common.
+Extract that stuff to another class.
+* The track model duplicates lots of vertices.
+Make use of an element buffer.
+* Tracks should load from files.

 ### Player

+* The player should crash when it goes off the track.
+* It should not be possible to jump to other parts of the track.
+* Gravity.
+* AI players.
 * Gamepad/joystick support.
-* AI players?
-* Gravity.
-* The player should crash when it goes off the.
-* It should not be possible to jump to other parts of the track.

 ## Contributing

 Fork the project, make the changes you want and send a pull request.
-Make sure the game runs as it should or better after each commit.
+Make sure the game runs as it already does or better after each commit.
 Try to follow any naming or coding conventions existing around the code you're working with.